jpansy/google-chat-electron/README.md

 # Note

 Since all other development has been discontinued, I created my own build.
 Only the mac build is maintained and tested.

 Use this at your own risk. ;-)

+### Installation notes for mac
+* google-chat-electron-*-darwin-x64.zip works on every mac.
+Download and extract zip and copy "google-chat-electron" binary to application folder.
+Launch app and allow it in system settings.
+* Apple Silicon (M1-M3) optimized version is google-chat-electron-*-darwin-arm64.zip
+and requires to open "terminal" and execute sudo xattr -rd com.apple.quarantine /Applications/google-chat-electron.app after "google-chat-electron" binary has been copied to application folder.

 ___